vvvar/checkmark/README.md

 This will:

 1. take all your Markdown files
-2. split them in chunks (by headings)
+2. split them into chunks (by headings)
 3. one by one send them to Open.AI for review with the following prompt:
-   > Review this project documentation for grammar, readability and clarity of the content.
+   > Review this project documentation for grammar, readability, and clarity of the content.
    > Provide a summary and improvement suggestions.
    > Each suggestion should identify the issue, its location, and a proposed fix.
    > Each suggestion should have 'description', 'original', and 'replacement'